Top 9 Dental Industry Trends (2025-2027)

 That concludes our list of key dental industry trends to keep an eye on.

 Many of this year’s dentistry trends are focused on improving patient care.
-Specifically, the dental industry to focusing on improving the comfort, affordability, and ease of dental treatments.
+Specifically, the dental industry is focusing on improving the comfort, affordability, and ease of dental treatments.

 Though the dental industry is not the first to adopt cutting-edge technologies, it is on its way to incorporating many new modern conveniences.